smakela/mongo-polymorphic/README.md

 # mongo-polymorphic

-Polymorpic queries fail when adding mongodb plugin to app and the domain classes are in the plugin
+Polymorphic queries fail when adding mongodb plugin to app and the domain classes are in the plugin